garawaa/fxmltojava-idea-plugin/README.md

 This problem can be solved by converting fxml files to java code.
 For this purpose I implemented this small plugin.
 Currently it only supported until intellij 2020.2 version.
 You also can freely use it.
 Also there is a javafx converter application in my repo. [link](https://github.com/garawaa/fxml2javaconverter)
 The application also supports command line argument as input file.
 So you can use it as external tool in intellij idea.
+First you need to convert the application to your os executable app.
+If your os is windows you can use launch4j for converint to exe file.
 ## Download
 [link](https://raw.githubusercontent.com/garawaa/fxmltojava-idea-plugin/master/fxmltojava-idea-plugin.zip)
 Install it File->Settings->Plugins->Install from disk